j-4ck/j-4ck.github.io/_publications/2023-07-19-paper-title-number-2.md

 Luckily for me, I could build off of the initial exploit POC found [here](https://github.com/shikari00007/Pluck-CMS-Pluck-4.7.16-Theme-Upload-Remote-Code-Execution-Authenticated--POC).
 I had to make some initial changes to the original POC since I couldn't get it to work.
-Then, I begun to work on automating the first stages listed above.
+Then, I began to work on automating the first stages listed above.
 Another thing I realised is that I couldn't trigger the injected PHP to run by navigating to /data/themes such as in the example - but instead by going to the theme uninstall page (which triggers the injected info.php to run).

 So the first piece of code we need to look at for this stager is the function injectTheme() (below)

 ![injectTheme](/images/pluck1.JPG)

 As you can see I use shutil to unpack the theme at first but the tarfile module to repack it.